ozlemkaradeniz/FoodQualityController/README.md

 ## Creating output files

 Output directory is provided in outputDirectory section of configuration file by the user.
-If it is not provided, output directory becomes current directory which the application runs.
+If it is not provided, the output directory becomes the current working directory.

-Performance plots, pca plots for each platform are created in output directory.
+PCA plots for each platform are created in the output directory.

+Moreover, performance plots which give the evolution of the performance of machine learning algorithms through the iterations are created in the output directory.

-Statistics files with RMSE and RSquare performance metrics are created in output directory.
+Lastly, statistics tables with RMSE and RSquare performance metrics and heatmaps which contain the ranking of machine learning algorithms in terms of RMSE are created in the output directory.

 ## How to run FoodQualityController